FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 The Fuel Bridge uses a rate limiting mechanism as a protection for withdrawals which ensures that until a sepcific time period passes by only a certain maximum amount of eth/erc20 tokens can be withdrawn & the withdrawn limit is reset after each time interval.
 Fuel's implementation is inspired by the [Linea Bridge](https://github.com/Consensys/linea-contracts/blob/main/contracts/messageService/lib/RateLimiter.sol)

-There is a small difference b/w the implementation done by Fuel from Linea's discussed with examples below
+There is a small difference between the implementation done by Fuel from Linea's discussed with examples below

 ```
 solidity